AlexWolski/csc415-Shell/README.md

 2. The current working directory is shown on the prompt
 3. History of commands is stored.
 Tab and all of the arrows work
 4. ls and grep have colored outputs
+5. File names with spaces can be surrounded by quotation marks

 ## Collaboration
 I worked on or shared ideas about parts of this project with: